 PhD Workshop @ IIHS

-The Indian Institute for Human Settlements (IIHS) will host the eighth edition of the Annual PhD Workshop in a hybrid format (virtually and in-person) from 9 to 11 January 2023.
+The Indian Institute for Human Settlements (IIHS) will host the ninth edition of the Annual PhD Workshop in a hybrid format (virtually and in-person) from 9 to 11 January 2023.

 With a strong inter-disciplinary focus, as well as an emphasis on the relationship between research and practice, IIHS nurtures research and innovation focused on the challenges and opportunities of India’s urban transition.
 IIHS has built a substantive on-ground presence of direct policy and programmatic engagement across India, across middle and senior administrative levels, and in multiple urban contexts in the global South.
 This makes for a globally unique opportunity for scholars intending to research the Urban where it matters – at the intersection of theory and practice.
 IIHS’ Post-Doctoral programme and the proposed doctoral programme emphasise the institute’s wider connections into domestic and international policy, and to overlapping communities of practice.
 IIHS is also building an integrated programme of quality campus-based education and research, training and lifelong learning for working professionals, distance and blended learning, as well as an array of practice and advisory services.

 The PhD Workshop is a unique educational intervention on interdisciplinary urban research designed to provide a dedicated space for PhD candidates to expand on their work.
 They do this by interacting with eminent urban scholars and practitioners from IIHS and leading universities, and research institutions across the world including Yale, MIT, IIT-Madras, TISS, among others.